-If the nodule has characteristics that suggest a low risk of cancer, the doctor may recommend watchful waiting.
-This approach involves monitoring the nodule with regular CT scans over time to identify any potentially malignant changes, such an increase in size.
+If the nodule presents a low risk of cancer, the doctor may recommend monitoring the nodule with regular CT scans for

-Watchful waiting may continue for a few years to make sure the nodule does not grow.
-The doctor will use various factors to determine how frequently a person needs follow-up scans.
-These factors include a person’s overall risk of cancer and the size of the nodule.
+A doctor considers various factors when determining the right frequency of follow-up scans.
+These factors include the person’s overall risk of cancer and the size of the nodule.

-If the lung nodule does not change over about 2 years, it is unlikely to be cancerous.
+If the lung nodule does not grow, it is unlikely to be cancerous.
 In this case, further imaging tests may not be necessary.

-If a lung nodule has developed due to an active infection, treating the underlying disease is the best way to manage the nodule.
+If a lung nodule has developed due to an ongoing infection, such as tuberculosis, treating the infection is the best approach.

 Treatment for a cancerous nodule

-If biopsy results determine that the nodule is cancerous, treatment options depend on the type and stage of the cancer.
-The doctor may also change the management methods during the treatment if the individual improves.
+If biopsy results show that the nodule is cancerous, treatment options depend on the type and stage of the cancer.
+The doctor may adapt the treatment if the person’s condition improves.